Dateline: Bucharest, Romania

 So What’s Your Plan?

-It’s revealed that your bank – Citi, Chase, CIBC, HSBC or whatever, never had enough cash on hand and overvalued the real estate assets they held.
-The politicians and their paid talking heads show up on TV and declare that “stakeholders” (ie. you!) should have realized the risks they were taking and should not expect to be bailed out by taxpayers.
+It’s revealed that your bank – Citi, Chase, CIBC, HSBC, or whatever, never actually had enough cash on hand and overvalued the real estate assets held by them.
+The politicians and their paid talking heads show up on TV and declare that “stakeholders” (i.e., you!) should have realized the risks they were taking and should not expect to be bailed out by taxpayers.

-A few weeks later, while your money was frozen the whole time, they determine that anyone with more than X-amount in an account should sacrifice a certain percent to the bank because of the shared blame.
-Poof, a big percentage of your personal money or your company’s operating capital is gone.
+A few weeks later, while your money was frozen the whole time, they determined that anyone with more than X amount in an account should sacrifice a certain percentage to the bank because of the shared blame.
+Poof, a large percentage of your personal money or your company’s operating capital is gone.

 What’s your plan if that happens?